DJ LeMahieu Player Props: Yankees vs. Dodgers

-DJ LeMahieu -- .186 average over his past 10 games -- will be in action for the New York Yankees against the Los Angeles Dodgers, with Michael Grove on the mound, on June 3 at 7:15 PM ET.
+DJ LeMahieu -- with an on-base percentage of .209 in his past 10 games, 98 points lower than his season-long percentage -- will be in action for the New York Yankees against the Los Angeles Dodgers, with Bobby Miller on the mound, on June 4 at 7:10 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Mariners.
+In his most recent appearance, he went 1-for-4 with a triple against the Dodgers.

 DJ LeMahieu Game Info & Props vs. the Dodgers